 Legoland Florida Discounts & Coupons

-LAST UPDATE: 10/2/15 Legoland Florida, which opened October 15, 2011 in Winter Haven (about 45 minutes south of Walt Disney World) on the site of the old Cypress Gardens, offers rides, shows and attractions, including a water park, ideal for young children ages 2-12.
+LAST UPDATE: 2/18/20 Legoland Florida, in Winter Haven (about 45 minutes south of Walt Disney World) on the site of the old Cypress Gardens, offers rides, shows and attractions, including a water park, ideal for young children ages 2-12.
 Legoland fairly regularly has promotions that can save you money, and there are authorized ticket resellers that offer discounted tickets.
 Check below for the latest Legoland Florida discounts, coupons, and offers.

 All offers are subject to change without notice.
 Always call ahead and confirm before driving out of your way to take advantage of a particular offer!